-Double Time Docs is web-based software developed by an occupational therapist that focuses on efficient Pediatric Speech and Language Pathology, Occupational Therapy and Physical Therapy documentation.
+Double Time Docs is a web-based software tool that focuses on efficient Pediatric Speech and Language Pathology, Occupational Therapy and Physical Therapy documentation.
 The software is designed specifically for school districts, contract companies, and pediatric clinics.
-It allows for the therapist to write an individualized narrative report in 30 minutes.
-As the OT answers questions (multiple choice, fill in the blank, short answer) DTD automatically generates a Word document that can be downloaded and fine-tuned.
-This process eliminates the need for the therapist to use strategies such as templates and cutting and pasting.
+It allows for the therapist to write an individualized narrative report in about an hour.
+As the therapist answers questions (multiple choice, fill in the blank, short answer) the software automatically generates a Word document or Google Doc that can be exported and fine-tuned.
+This process eliminates the need for the therapist to use strategies such as templates or cutting and pasting.

 DTD is for any Pediatric Speech and Language Pathologist, Occupational Therapist or Physical Therapist who writes narrative evaluations while in the school setting or a pediatric clinic.
 It is especially beneficial to new graduates or new therapists in the pediatric setting.

 Some therapists take three hours to write an evaluation and others take only 1 hour.
-The average amount of time an OT takes to write an evaluation is around 2.5 hours, so the amount of time saved will be based on the individual.
-If you complete the questionnaires (caregiver, teacher, and DTD printable questions) you can save a significant amount of time because all you have to do is click the answers.
+The average amount of time a therapist takes to write an evaluation is around 2.5 hours, so the amount of time saved will be based on the individual.
+If you complete the caregiver and teacher questionnaires, you can save a significant amount of time because all you have to do is log in and click the answers.
 The more evaluations you do the faster and easier it becomes due to familiarity.

-Simply put all DTD does is write a fully functional SLP, OT or PT evaluation report in about 1 hour just by answering questions and providing comments in about 30 minutes.
+Simply put, DTD generates a fully functional SLP, OT or PT evaluation report in about 1 hour just by answering questions and providing comments.
 This means that the therapist, district, or company does not have to change their IEPs software.
-If a therapist is willing to use DTD all they would have to do is answer questions, download their report and cut and paste it directly into their district software such as IEP direct, EASY IEP, SESIS, Frontline, etc. Pretty much what they are already doing but in 30 minutes rather than 2 hours.
+If a therapist chooses to use DTD, all they would have to do is answer questions, download their report and cut and paste it directly into their district software such as IEP Direct, EASY IEP, SESIS, Frontline, etc. It's essentially what you're already doing but in 1 hour rather than 2 or more hours.
 A therapist wouldn't even need to have permission to use DTD from their supervisor, district, or board of ed because the final result from DTD is a report, the same as if you'd written it without the help of our software.

-In a survey of over 250 OTs, it takes an average therapist a little over 2 hours to write an evaluation even when using strategies such as templates and cutting and pasting.
+In a survey of over 250 OTs, it takes on average a little over 2 hours to write an evaluation even when using strategies such as templates and cutting and pasting.
 The percentage of therapists with 2-10 years of experience who take more than 3 hours to write an evaluation is an astounding 40 percent.
-When therapists use the DTD program, they are able to do a evaluation in under 30 minutes.
+When therapists use the DTD software program, they are able to do an evaluation in about one hour.

 A lot!
 Here are some key points:

-DTD is not aware of any other program that can write a full evaluation based on occupational performance of a child.
-There are websites that will analyze and provide interpretations on specific standardized tests but they do not encompass the whole student's occupational performance areas.
+We are not aware of any other software program that can write a full evaluation using similar technology.
+There are websites that will analyze and provide interpretations on specific standardized tests, but they do not encompass the whole student's speech, occupational or physical performance areas.

 Our mission is to make the process of writing an evaluation faster and less stressful for the therapist so that they can focus on other aspects of their job, their families, and themselves.

 Most companies and schools do not provide a comprehensive mentorship that will teach therapists how to write an evaluation.
-When 62 therapists were asked “how did you learn how to write an evaluation?", 43 percent of them said they learned on the job.
+When 62 therapists were asked "How did you learn how to write an evaluation?", 43 percent of them said they learned on the job.
 This means that they are learning how to write an evaluation when they get the referral or they are being mentored which can occupy more time and money from the district.
 This process can also be very stressful and overwhelming to the therapist.
-If the therapist follows the Quick Tips and answers the questions on the DTD template, it will help organize and teach the therapist what to look for when evaluating the child.
+When the therapist answers the questions in the DTD software, it will help organize and teach the therapist what to look for when evaluating the child.

 Some companies and districts utilize their employees to help teach therapists how to write an evaluation.
-Other school districts have employees (not necessarily OTs) proofread reports prior to being sent home.
+Other school districts have employees (not necessarily in the same field) proofread reports prior to being sent home.
 DTD can help eliminate this time spent by making a template that meets the standards of the district/company.
 It will also save the therapist time, which makes them more productive by focusing on treatment planning and interventions instead of spending hours writing an evaluation.

-The quality of an occupational therapy report can include the format, grammar, and content which can all be subjective.
+The quality of an evaluation report can include the format, grammar, and content which can all be subjective.
 Even though some school districts or contract companies provide a format and content guideline for the therapist to follow, it does not necessarily mean that the quality is consistent among all therapists.
-Consistency in format, content, and organization was important to most of the occupational therapists we surveyed while developing the DTD service.
+Consistency in format, content, and organization was important to most of the therapists we surveyed while developing the DTD software.
 It provides a sense of unity amongst therapists within a company or district.
-It also makes it easier for IEP team members such as teachers, psychologists, and other OTs to read and find information easily.
+It also makes it easier for IEP team members such as teachers and psychologists to read and find information easily.

-As of right now, no. In the future we would like to collect data from the reports (no identifiable information) for districts and companies.
+As of right now, no. In the future we would like to collect data from the reports (without personally identifiable information) for districts and companies.
 The goal is to use the data to improve, implement, or modify current strategies or programs.
 Data is important for therapists to collect to help reinforce or implement a program.
-For example, if a therapist or district implements a handwriting program in kindergarten or 1st grade, the district would be able to see how the referrals have changed if at all.
+For example, if a therapist or district implements a handwriting program in kindergarten or 1st grade, the district would be able to see how the referrals have changed over time.

-The template and report was developed and organized by following the guidelines and samples from Best Practices For Documenting Occupational Therapy Services in Schools, Occupational Therapy Evaluation for Children 2nd Edition, AOTA Occupational Profile Template, and reviewing reports from other therapists across the country.
+The OT template and report was developed and organized by following the guidelines and samples from Best Practices For Documenting Occupational Therapy Services in Schools, Occupational Therapy Evaluation for Children 2nd Edition, AOTA Occupational Profile Template, and reviewing reports from many therapists across the country.

-Yes, all reports are based on the individual's behaviors, scores, teacher/parent report, and occupational performance.
+Yes, all reports are based on the individual's behaviors, scores, teacher/parent report, and individual performance.

 No, you can answer whatever questions you feel are relevant to the student.
 The questions that are not answered will not be included in your report.

 Recently edited sentences, based on your answers to the questions, are highlighted in blue so you can quickly see your changes.
 If you rollover a sentence and it turns yellow, click on it and you will be taken to that specific question so that you can edit or change your answer.

-As you know, users must log in to access DTD.
+All users must log in with a password to access DTD.
 Your secure login is the first security measure in effect, so please keep your password safe.
 DTD uses hashing (one-way encryption) to store your password in our database, keeping it secure.
 We cannot read your password in our database.
 You can use the forgot password link to reset it if needed.

 Only you, your team admin (if opted-in) and the DTD admins have access to the docs that you create.
 Our admins have access only for the purposes of maintaining the services and carrying out day to day operations.

-DTD uses industry-standard encryption when storing the doc's data in a secure database.
+DTD uses industry-standard security practices when storing the doc's data in a secure database.
 We also utilize SSL (https) which encrypts all data being sent between your computer and our servers.

-If you prefer to add an extra layer of security, you can use a false first name for your student, download the Word doc, and do a quick search-and-replace for the first name.
+If you prefer to add an extra layer of security, you can use a fictitious first name for your student, download the Word doc or Google Doc, and do a quick search-and-replace for the first name.
 That way, the student's name will never be stored on our servers.
 The same can be done for the student's age, your school's name, etc.

 DTD runs on a host that utilizes Amazon Web Service (AWS) data centers.
 AWS ensures a high level of physical security to safeguard their data centers.
 Among others things they employ two-factor authentication for all their authorized staff members, military grade perimeter controls and security staff at all ingress points.